-Going forward, the market will take direction from any economic stabilization measures undertaken by the incumbent government, progress on IMF program, Federal Budget FY23 related news flow and movement in international commodity prices.
-From a fundamental perspective, we maintain a positive outlook on equities as the local bourse is currently trading at much discounted forward PE multiple of 4.3x as compared to historical PE of 8.0x.
-Also, market’s current earnings yield differential with 10Y PIB yield is 10.6% (23.3% vs. 12.7%) which is much higher than the average yield gap of 1.1% over the last 15 years.
+We maintain a sanguine view on equities as the local bourse is currently trading at much discounted forward PE multiple of 4.1x as compared to historical PE of 8.5x.
+Also, market's current earnings yield differential with 10Y PIB yield is 11.5% (24.4% vs. 12.9%) which is much higher than the average yield gap of 1.1% over the last 15 years.

 Al Meezan Investment Management Limited Review:

 The market remained in positive territory in the early part of the month hitting its intra month high of 42,075 points after IMF staff level agreement despite the rise in policy rate.
 However, it declined by 4.6% from month's high as PKR devaluation exacerbated during the month amid hefty import payment while change of government in Punjab added to uncertainty over the tenure of Federal government.
 Another reason for market concern came after key Global Ratings agencies cut Pakistan's credit outlook to negative from neutral.